2025 Guide · By a Local

 HOT and humid (35°C+/95°F+).
 Lotus flowers bloom beautifully.
 West Lake at sunrise is cooler.
 Budget travelers: summer has cheap flights.

-Top 10 Things to Do in Hangzhou
+Top 10 Attractions in Hangzhou

 #1 Must-See